dstrick17/DacNet/paper.md

 performance metrics such as AUC-ROC and F1 scores across all 14 disease classes, and explore whether newer deep learning techniques, particularly Vision Transformers (ViTs), could offer performance improvements over traditional convolutional neural networks.
-All code for our models and evaluation pipeline is publicly available in our GitHub Repository
+All code for our models and evaluation pipeline is publicly available in our [GitHub repository](https://github.com/dstrick17/DacNet) under an open-source MIT License.
-- https://github.com/dstrick17/DacNet.

 While our primary goal was to replicate the original CheXNet study, we also recognize the importance of its successor, CheXNeXt, which validated a similar model against board-certified radiologists on a curated internal dataset [@rajpurkar2018chexnext].
 Although the test set used in CheXNeXt is not publicly available, its findings emphasize the clinical relevance of these models and reinforce the need for